MicrosoftDocs/customer-insights/ci-docs/system.md

 1. To view the environment display name, ID, region, type and session ID, select the **About** tab.

-1. To view or change the language and country/region, select the **General** tab.
+1. To view the language and country/region, select the **General** tab.

 ### Update preferred language or country/region